jgarber623/webmention-verification-ruby/README.md

 puts client.verified?  # Returns Boolean
 ```

 **By default, webmention-verification-ruby will strictly match URLs.** You may disable strict matching which allows webmention-verification-ruby to match both `http://` and `https://` URLs.
-This is useful for matching Webmentions your website may have received before upgrading your website to use HTTPS.
+This is useful for matching webmentions your website may have received before it was available exclusively via HTTPS.

 To disable strict mode, pass `strict: false` when instantiating a `Webmention::Verification::Client`: